Federal Policy and Legislation

 Visit INAC's Web site to learn more about water management in Northwest Territories and Nunavut.

 The management of potable drinking water and wastewater on First Nation reserves is a shared responsibility between First Nations and the federal government.
-Programs and services for providing clean, safe and secure water on reserves are provided through First Nation band councils, Indian and Northern Affairs Canada (INAC) and Health Canada (HC), including an advisory role to INAC by Environment Canada (EC).
+Programs and services for providing clean, safe and secure water on reserves are provided through First Nation band councils, Indian and Northern Affairs Canada (INAC) and Health Canada (HC), including an advisory role to INAC by Environment and Climate Change Canada (EC).
 Details on the various roles and responsibilities can be found on INAC's Website.

 Infrastructure Canada programs also provide funding for water infrastructure in First Nations communities.